 That’s One Heavy Ocean

-Every day we stand up and walk around on the ground.
-That’s because we aren’t fish.
-But 3/4 of Earth is covered with water.
-So our friend Parker M. asked, how much does the ocean weigh?
-Well, water’s really heavy: if you had a box 1 foot wide, 1 foot long and 1 foot tall filled with water, it would weigh about 62 1/2 pounds!
-Scientists’ best guess is that there are 326 million cubic miles of water, meaning boxes a whole mile wide, a mile long and a mile tall.
-Each side of a cube that size is 5,280 feet long, so there are 5,280 x 5,280 x 5,280 little 1-foot boxes in each of those cubic miles…we get 47,986,532,352,000,000,000 of those, or nearly 48 quintillion.
-Multiply by 62 1/2 pounds for each of those, and that weighs 3 sextillion pounds.
-We’re glad we could figure this out without weighing it cup by cup!
+Our friend Parker M. asked, how much does the ocean weigh?
+Well, a box of water 1 foot wide, 1 foot long and 1 foot tall would weigh 62 1/2 pounds!
+Scientists guess that there are 326 million cubic miles of water, meaning boxes a whole mile wide, a mile long and a mile tall.
+Each box edge is 5,280 feet long, so there are 5,280 x 5,280 x 5,280 little 1-foot boxes in each cubic mile…we get 47,986,532,352,000,000,000 boxes, or almost 48 *quintillion*.
+They would weigh about 3 sextillion pounds.
+We’re glad we don’t have to weigh it cup by cup!

 Wee ones: Plug a sink, turn on the water while you count to 5, then turn it off.
 Is the sink a little bit full, half full, or totally full?